 Changing the exempt group to paid

-- Evidence that patient or representative has paid the prescription fee.
+- there's evidence that the patient or representative has paid the prescription fee

-- Item not properly classified as a contraceptive (if submitted in the exempt from charges group).
+- an item is not properly classified as a contraceptive, if submitted in the exempt from charges group

 Changing the paid group to exempt

-- Form properly completed with all necessary exemption details
+- the form was completed with all necessary exemption details

 Age exempt patients

-In 2005, there were amendments to the NHS charges regulations; there is no longer a requirement for certain age exempt patients to complete the exemption declaration on the back of the prescription form.
+In 2005, there were amendments to the NHS charges regulations.
+There's no longer a requirement for certain age exempt patients to complete the exemption declaration on the back of the prescription form.